github/codeql/docs/language/ql-language-reference/lexical-syntax.rst

 compiler and are only visible in the source code.
 You can also write another kind of comment, namely **QLDoc comments**.
 These comments describe QL entities and are displayed as pop-up information in QL editors.
-For information about QLDoc comments, see the "`QLDoc comment specification <https://help.semmle.com/QL/ql-spec/qldoc-comment-specification.html>`_."
+For information about QLDoc comments, see the ":doc:`QLDoc comment specification <qldoc-comment-specification>`."

 The following example uses these three different kinds of comments::